DreamWorks Animation: Public corporation (2004–2016)

+Paramount distribution (2006–2012)

 On January 31, 2006, DWA entered into a distribution agreement with Paramount Pictures, which recently acquired DWA's former parent and distribution partner, DreamWorks SKG.
-The agreement granted Paramount the worldwide rights to distribute all animated films, including all of their previously released animated films (Antz, The Prince of Egypt, The Road to El Dorado, Chicken Run, Shrek, Spirit: Stallion of the Cimarron, Sinbad: Legend of the Seven Seas, Shrek 2, Shark Tale, Madagascar and Wallace & Gromit: The Curse of the Were-Rabbit), until the delivery of 13 new animated feature films or December 31, 2012, whichever came last.
-Wallace & Gromit: The Curse of the Were-Rabbit was the last film distributed by its former distribution arm and Over the Hedge was the first film distributed by Paramount.
+The agreement granted Paramount the worldwide rights to distribute all animated films, including all of their previously released animated films, until the delivery of 13 new animated feature films or the expiration date of December 31, 2012, whichever came last.
+Wallace & Gromit: The Curse of the Were-Rabbit was the last film distributed by its former distribution arm and Over the Hedge was the first film distributed by Paramount on May 19, 2006.

 DWA's partnership with Aardman ended after the release of Flushed Away in November 2006, having delivered three out of five films.
 The announcement was made before the film's release, on October 3, citing "creative differences".
 DWA retained the co-ownership of rights to all films co-produced with Aardman, with an exception being Wallace & Gromit: The Curse of the Were-Rabbit (2005), for which they only kept the worldwide distribution rights.

 On March 13, 2007, DreamWorks Animation announced it would release all of its films, beginning with Monsters vs. Aliens (2009), in stereoscopic 3D.
 Together with Intel, they co-developed a new 3D film-making technology, InTru3D.

 In 2008, DWA extended its production pipeline into Bangalore, India, where they established a special unit within Technicolor, named DreamWorks Dedicated Unit.
 The unit is owned by Technicolor, but DreamWorks hires and trains the animators, who then contribute to DreamWorks projects.
-DDU at first worked only on TV specials, such as Merry Madagascar (2009), Scared Shrekless (2010), and DVD projects.
+DDU at first worked only on television specials, such as Merry Madagascar (2009), Scared Shrekless (2010), and direct-to-video projects.
 Eventually they started contributing to DreamWorks' feature films as well, beginning with animating part of Puss in Boots (2011).
+In 2009, the company moved its shares to the NASDAQ as a move designed to save costs.

+In January 2009, Spielberg and DreamWorks Animation entered a licensing agreement to allow its former parent, DreamWorks SKG to use the DreamWorks trademarks, logo and name, following the live action studio's separation from Paramount.

 Since 2009, the studio has been regularly listed in Fortune Magazine's "100 Best Companies to Work For".
 As the only entertainment company on the list, they ranked 47th in 2009, 6th in 2010, 10th in 2011, 14th in 2012, and 12th in 2013.

 Beginning in 2010, the studio had planned to release five feature films over the course of every two years, but the next year the studio revisited their plans, "but beyond 2012, Katzenberg said the studio will play it by year, even if that means abandoning his proclamation that DWA would try to release three pictures in a single year, every other year."
-In 2010, DWA became the first animation studio that released three feature-length CG-animated films in a year.
+In 2010, with the releases of How to Train Your Dragon, Shrek Forever After, and Megamind, DWA became the first animation studio that released three feature-length CG-animated films in a year.
 The same year, the company purchased the film rights to the Trolls franchise.